Skip to content

 Supported Workloads: Deployments, StatefulSets

 Note: CronJobs are not supported.
-If a CronJob is provided, a warning will be logged and the operation will be skipped.
+If a CronJob is provided, the call fails with a validation error and no workload is scaled.

 Examples: